 He is famous for mathematically demonstrating how natural selection enhances linkage intensity and his measure of genetic distance (Nei’s distance).
 He has written numerous books about his research, including Molecular Population Genetics and Evolution, Molecular Evolutionary Genetics, and Mutation-Driven Evolution.
 Nei holds the view that mutation is the driving force for evolution and that multi-gene families evolve through a model that looks like a birth-death process.
 With his group of researchers, he invented a method for identifying positive selection by statistical analysis of synonymous and nonsynonymous nucleotide substitutions.

 Stuart Kauffman is an emeritus professor of biochemistry at the University of Pennsylvania, an affiliate faculty member for the Institute of Systems Biology, a medical doctor, theoretical biologist, and researcher of complex systems.
-He earned his BA at Oxford University and an MD at the University of California at San Francisco.
+He earned his BA at University of Oxford and an MD at the University of California, San Francisco.

 Among his best-known work has been his exploration of the complexity of biological systems and the origins of the Earth.
 He built the N-K fitness landscapes model, which expanded upon the spin glass physics models.
 His N-K fitness landscapes have since been used by biologists and economists to understand systems behaviors.